klee/klee.github.io/getting-started.md

    $ make unittests
    ```

+   **NOTE:** For testing real applications (e.g. Coreutils), you may need to increase your system's open file limit (ulimit -n).
+Something between 10000 and 999999 should work.
+In most cases, the hard limit will have to be increased first, so it is best to directly edit the `/etc/security/limits.conf` file.<br/><br/>

 9. You're ready to go!
-Check the [Tutorials](Tutorials.html) page to try KLEE.
+Check the [Tutorials]({{site.baseurl}}/tutorials) page to try KLEE.